 In the present text of the Railway Guidelines the threshold for presumption of compatibility of the aid for rail infrastructure use and the aid for reducing external costs is set at 30% of the total cost of rail transport.
-We believe that this threshold needs to be raised to at least 60%.
+We believe that this threshold needs to be raised to at least 60%, also in line with the increasing proposed above of the compatibility thresholds concerning eligible costs.
 In regard to the aid for reducing external costs, the threshold of 30% of the total cost of rail transport doesn't allow for sufficient compensation of external costs savings achieved by the RUs, and, hence, doesn't encourage further external costs savings in transport sector, and, therefore, such threshold limits the possible benefits to society.
+The inadequacy of the 30% threshold to incentivize modal shift from road to rail has also been pointed out by replies to the Commission's public consultation on the revision of the Guidelines that was open from 22 December 2021 until 16 March 202210.

 Besides, the aid that amounts to only 30% of the total cost of rail transport is insufficient to compensate for the imminent extensive cost burden that the rail freight sector faces.
 Rail transport is characterised by extremely high fixed costs, which account for over 80% of its total costs.
 This means that the traffic volumes that are necessary to break-even are far greater for rail transport (than for road transport).
-Yet, rail transport has much lower externalities: rail represented only 0.4% of the CO_2 emissions from all transport modes in the EU27, while road transport accounts for 71.7% of the CO_2 emissions from all transport modes in the EU275.
+Yet, rail transport has much lower externalities: rail represented only 0,4% of the CO2 emissions from all transport modes in the EU27, while road transport accounts for 71,7% of the CO2 emissions from all transport modes in the EU2711.

 In accordance with the current text of the Guidelines, for aids for rail infrastructure use and aids for reducing external costs with intensities above 30% of the total cost of rail transport the Member States must demonstrate the need and proportionality of such measures.
 This requirement creates a very high administrative burden for the Member States and likely results in Member States strictly limiting the amounts of funding to this set threshold.
-For example, out of fifteen decisions issued by DG Competition in 2019-2022 that approved aid for reducing external costs after analysing the aid intensities based on the stipulations of the Railway Guidelines6, only in two cases, which both related to the same aid scheme7, have the respective Member States notified the scheme with higher aid intensities than the set threshold (namely, intensity of 40-50% of the total cost of transport).
+For example, out of fifteen decisions issued by DG Competition in 2019-2022 that approved aid for reducing external costs after analysing the aid intensities based on the stipulations of the Railway Guidelines12, only in two cases, which both related to the same aid scheme13, have the respective Member States notified the scheme with higher aid intensities than the set threshold (namely, intensity of 40-50% of the total cost of transport).

 Besides, the desired increase of the threshold for presumption of aid compatibility to up to 100% of eligible costs, which is described in the previous paragraph, should go hand in hand with the increase of the threshold for presumption of aid compatibility in relation to the total cost of rail transport.
-If the threshold for presumption of aid compatibility in relation to the total cost of rail transport is not increased to at least 60%, the mere increase
+If the threshold for presumption of aid compatibility in

-3 www.cer.be
+4 www.cer.be